opendocsg/slw-judgments-backfill/2012_SGCA_52/report.md

 **The proceedings below**

 9       On 3 October 2011, the Respondent filed Originating Summons No 866 of 2011 to remove the Caveat on the ground that the Appellants had no standing merely as beneficiaries of the Estate to lodge the Caveat against the House (which, in any case, did not belong to the Estate as it devolved to the Respondent as the sole owner by the principle of survivorship).
 The Judge, after hearing the parties, allowed the Respondent’s application, and made an order that the Caveat be removed.
 The Judge, agreeing with the decisions in _Guardian, Trust, and Executors Company of New Zealand, Limited v Hall_ [1938] NZLR 1020, _In re Savage’s Caveat_ [1956] NZLR 118 and _Gangemi v Gangemi_ [2009] WASC 195, held that only persons with a direct interest in a property had a caveatable interest in the property, and that a share in the assets of an unadministered estate was not a claim in respect of specific property of the estate, and therefore would not entitle the claimant to lodge a caveat against the property (see the Judgement at [6]).
-The Judge also held that the decision of this court in _Wong Moy (administratrix of the estate of Theng Chee Khim, deceased) v Soo Ah Choy_ [1996] 3 SLR(R) 27 (“ _Wong Moy_ ”) did not assist the Appellants as that case merely decided that the beneficiaries of an estate had the right to bring proceedings to recover assets of the estate under certain circumstances (see the Judgment at [6]).
+The Judge also held that the decision of this court in _Wong Moy (administratrix of the estate of Theng Chee Khim, deceased) v Soo Ah Choy_ <span class="citation">[1996] 3 SLR(R) 27</span> (“ _Wong Moy_ ”) did not assist the Appellants as that case merely decided that the beneficiaries of an estate had the right to bring proceedings to recover assets of the estate under certain circumstances (see the Judgment at [6]).
 In _Wong Moy_ , the estate property had been sold and the beneficiaries brought an action against the executors to prevent them from disposing of the

 proceeds of sale until the claims against them were resolved.